 Diagnosis is confirmed by biopsy, or dilation and curettage; staging and histology is confirmed at surgery.

 Adjuvant vaginal brachytherapy and pelvic external beam radiation therapy can reduce local recurrence and improve progression-free survival, but do not improve survival in stages I and II disease.

-Chemotherapy and chemoradiotherapy are options for patients with stages III and IV disease.
-The optimal role of chemotherapy in patients with recurrent disease or nonendometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma) is unclear and controversial.
+Chemotherapy and chemoradiotherapy are options for patients with stages III and IV disease at presentation.
+Hormonal treatment and chemotherapy offers palliation in patients with recurrent disease and nonendometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma).

 An epithelial malignancy of the uterine corpus mucosa, usually an adenocarcinoma.